Let’s get out and play!

 Practical things you can do: ask those in power (and wannabes)

-This election, ask your candidates what they’ll do to make streets safer for local kids (and thereby everyone else!)
+This election, ask your candidates and councillors what they’ll do to make streets safer for local kids (and thereby everyone else!)

 - Listen for how they talk about the different uses of street space (parking, driving, deliveries, speeds, walking, crossing, play).